soniammarshall/ZipArchive/README.md

 The ZIP64 file specification can be found here: https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT

 *ZipArchive.cc* is the important file, the other files were mainly for my use during development and testing.
-It provides an API which allows you to append local files to an existing remote ZIP archive (N.B. an XRootD server must be running), or to create a remote ZIP archive from scratch containing local files.
+It provides an API which allows you to append local files to an existing remote ZIP archive (N.B. an XRootD Server must be running), or to create a remote ZIP archive from scratch containing local files.

-*experiments/LocalZipArchive.cc* contains the code which works for local files.
+*experiments/LocalZipArchive.cc* contains a version of the code which works separately from XRootD, so can be used to append local files to a local ZIP archive.

 ## Assumptions